jundalisay/superb/content/en/research/constitutions/in/part-20.md

 ---
-title: "AMENDMENT OF THE CONSTITUTION"
+title: "Amendment Of The Constitution"
 heading: "Part 20"
-date: 2021-11-20
+date: 2021-09-30
 image: "/flags/in.png"
 description: ""
-linkb: /research/constitutions/in
-linkbtext: "constitutions"
-linkf: /research/constitutions/in
-linkftext: "Part 2"
 icon: /flags/in.png
 ---